 Pomona College accepts applications for fall entrance only.
 January 8 is the regular decision deadline and the deadline for all credentials other than senior-year midterm grades.
 Midterm grades are due by February 15.
-Candidates are responsible for submitting all items on time and are given access to an online portal where they can check on the completion of their application.
-Candidates for first-year admission will be notified of the Admissions Committee’s decisions by April 1.
+Candidates are responsible for submitting all items on time and are given access to an online portal where they can check on the completion and status of their application.
+Regular decision candidates for first-year admission will be notified of the Admissions Committee’s decisions by April 1.

 The required credentials are:

 - Application fee or fee waiver.
 There is a one-time, non-refundable application fee of $70 that covers a small portion of the costs of processing applications.
 However, we understand that this application fee may present a financial hardship for some applicants.
 If you plan to apply for financial aid, and the application fee presents a hardship for you or your family, please complete the Pomona Access Form at https://admissions.pomona.edu/register/pomona-access-pass.
 Upon completion of this form, the $70 application fee will be waived without requiring additional documentation.

 - Application.
 Pomona accepts the Coalition Application, the Common Application and the QuestBridge Application.

 - School Report and Counselor Recommendation.
 These should be submitted by the student’s counselor.
 Applicants are not disadvantaged in the admissions process if they attend a large high school, and the counselor is not able to provide a highly personalized recommendation.
 This is one aspect of our holistic admissions review, and we do not expect every student to provide a detailed counselor recommendation.